 The seizures in lissencephaly are usually very difficult to control.
-Thankfully Vejas is 13 months’ seizure free which is amazing!
+Thankfully Vejas is 16 months’ seizure free which is amazing!
 We know that the seizures will come back at some point in his life so we take each seizure free day as a blessing.
-Vejas also has global development delay and low muscle tone making him similar in development to an 8-9-month old baby.
-He can crawl (just learned), sit unsupported, roll both ways, grab and play with toys (in his own way), stand with support and he is learning to walk with the walker.
+Vejas also has global development delay and low muscle tone making him similar in development to an 9-10-month old baby.
+He can crawl, sit unsupported, grab and play with toys (in his own way), stand with support and he is learning to walk with the walker.
 All these achievements are down to privately funded physical therapies we have found.
 He keeps defying the odds and proving the doctors wrong.

 We are unsure how developmentally delayed Vejas will be and how else this will affect his life in the future.
 There is no cure, but my husband and I are willing to try anything and everything to fight for a better future for Vejas.
 He has a difficult road ahead, but we will never give up on him and we will keep fighting as long as he does.